Confused-coder1919/6-in-a-row-blitz--Game-/README.md

 - If a player's timer runs out, they lose.
 - If a player disconnects, the other player wins.
 - Games can be created with a custom time limit per player.

 ---

+## Game Flow

+The game flow is designed to ensure seamless real-time interaction between players.
+Below is a step-by-step explanation of how the game works:

+1. **Game Initialization:**
+   - When a user opens the game, a Socket.IO connection is established between the frontend and backend.
+   - The user is presented with options to either create a new game or join an existing game.

+2. **Creating a Game:**
+   - The user enters their name and selects a time limit for the game.
+   - The frontend sends a request to the backend to create a new game.
+   - The backend generates a unique `gameId` and a password for the player, initializes the game state, and sets the game status to `waiting`.
+   - The game is added to the list of available games, which is visible to other players.

+3. **Joining a Game:**
+   - The user selects a game from the list of available games and enters their name.
+   - The frontend sends a request to the backend to join the selected game.
+   - The backend verifies the game status and assigns the user as the second player, generating a unique password for them.
+   - The game status is updated to `playing`, and both players are notified that the game has started.

+4. **Making a Move:**
+   - During their turn, a player selects a column to place their token.
+   - The frontend sends the move (column index) along with the player's password and `gameId` to the backend via Socket.IO.
+   - The backend validates the move:
+     - Checks if it is the player's turn.
+     - Verifies the player's password.
+     - Ensures the column is not full.
+   - If the move is valid, the backend updates the game state, checks for a win condition, and switches the turn to the other player if applicable.
+   - The updated game state is sent back to both players.

+5. **Game End:**
+   - The game ends when:
+     - A player connects 6 tokens in a row (win condition).
+     - A player's timer runs out (timeout).
+     - A player disconnects (forfeit).
+   - The backend updates the game status to `ended` and notifies both players of the result.

+6. **Returning to Menu:**
+   - After the game ends, players can return to the main menu to create or join another game.

+---